shreeyasharma1804/notes/networking/layer4.md

 1. `socket`: Creates a socket and returns a socket file descriptor
 2. `bind`: Attach the socket file descriptor to a port and IP
 3. `listen`: Mark the socket as a listener socket.
 Internally, the kernel maintains a queue of the client connections, no more than the BACK_LOG.
 4. `accept`: Fetch client connection data from kernel queue and move it to a connection file descriptor.
 One accept call per TCP client.
 It's a blocking call.
+The connections in the accept queue are the ones who have completed the TCP handshake
 5. `recv`: Get the data from the connection file descriptor and copy it to the program buffer
 6. `close`: Close a connection